 So where does the weather education process start before your balloon ride?
 Our process at Seattle Ballooning starts 72 hours out.
 A final decision is made a few hours before the planned hot air balloon ride.
 Balloon pilots get weather and wind information from a variety of sources.
 Our pilots at Seattle Ballooning have a few favorites:

-● Usairnet.com – Usairnet gives a good general idea of the ground wind direction and speed will be on the surface.
+● Usairnet.com – Usairnet gives a good general idea of the ground wind direction and whether there will be strong winds or slow winds on the surface.
 It also shows the temperature, air pressure, humidity, and dew point spread (basically it tells you if it will be a good day to fly and what altitude the clouds will be at).

-● RUC Sounding display – This is an amazing weather resource for balloon pilots.
+● RUC Sounding display – This is an amazing weather resource for balloon pilots as it gives specific atmospheric conditions.
 It’s a little more technical, but it shows you how the wind direction and speed will change during the balloon flight time.
 It also can show you if fog or onshore flow is forecasted for a specific time.
 Often it can look beautiful out with slow surface winds.
 What you learn from resources like this is, that the wind at 200 feet off the ground may be doing 20 Mph halfway through your flight.

 ● Washington Weather Discussion – In the state of Washington we are very lucky to have the University of Washington.
-They provide detailed updated discussions every 6 hours.
+They provide detailed updated weather discussion every 6 hours.

 At the Balloon launch location: On-field observed wind direction